 - Can I take photos?

 Q1.
 How do I get from Entebbe to Rushere?

 It takes about 5 hours to travel by road in a private car from Entebbe to Rushere.
 The journey by public transport takes between 5 and 6 hours from Kampala to Rushere.
 The human resource manager Rushere community hospital can make arrangements to meet electives/visitors in Kampala or Entebbe and also arrange overnight accommodation if required.

 Feel free to use any means of your convenience that you feel comfortable with.
-Please contact Patience Kamusiime (Human Resource Manager) to discuss details.
-Her mobile number is + 256 (0) 703989554 / 785348451, or email her at firstname.lastname@example.org
+Please contact the Administrator or Human Resource Manager to discuss details on mobile number is + 256 (0) 777700202 / 700700202, or email at firstname.lastname@example.org

 Q2.
 How much will it cost me?

 You will need enough money for the following:

 - £100.00 (sterling) a week, which covers accommodation and meals at the Guest House.